dwbutler/logstash-logger/README.md

 ## Features

-* Writes directly to logstash over a TCP connection.
+* Writes directly to logstash over a UDP or TCP connection.
 * Always writes in logstash JSON format.
 * Logger can take a string message, a hash, a LogStash::Event, or a logstash-formatted json string as input.
 * Events are automatically populated with message, timestamp, host, and severity.